 Envisioned as a bike boulevard, the project will calm traffic and enhance intersection safety with improvements such as neighborhood traffic circles, curb extensions, crosswalks, and signs.
 In addition to making it easier to walk and bike, streetscape enhancements will help beautify and quiet neighborhood streets, thereby benefiting all residents.

-More information is available on the Central Avenue Bikeway fact sheet in English and en Español, and you can learn more about the project by viewing materials from past community group presentations and events on the Get Involved tab.
-To receive project updates, sign up to be added to our email list.
+More information is available on the Central Avenue Bikeway fact sheet in English and en Español.
+Please check the Notices tab for project updates or sign up to be added to our email list.

 401 B Street, Suite 800, San Diego, CA 92101